Four species: Waving

 To recite the blessing over the lulav and etrog, the lulav is held in one hand and the etrog in the other.
 Right-handed users hold the lulav in the right hand and the etrog in the left.
 The customs for those who are left-handed differ for Ashkenazim and Sephardim.
 According to the Ashkenazi custom, the lulav is held in the left hand, and according to the Sephardi custom, in the right hand.

 According to Sephardi custom, the blessing is said while holding only the lulav and the etrog is picked up once the blessing is completed.
 According to Ashkenazi custom, before the blessing is said, the etrog is turned upside-down, opposite the direction in which it grows.
 The reason for these two customs is that the blessing must precede the performance of the mitzvah.
 Should all the species be held in the direction in which they grew, the mitzvah would be fulfilled before the blessing is recited.

-After reciting the blessing, "Blessed are You, Lord our God, King of the universe, Who has sanctified us with His commandments, and commanded us to take the lulav" (the "Shehecheyanu" blessing is also recited the first time each year that one waves the lulav and etrog), the etrog is turned right side up (or picked up), and the user brings his or her two hands together so that the etrog touches the lulav bundle.
+After reciting the blessing, "Blessed are You, Lord our God, King of the universe, Who has sanctified us with His commandments, and commanded us to take the lulav" (the "Shehecheyanu" blessing is also recited the first time each year that one waves the lulav and etrog), the etrog is turned right side up (or picked up), and the user brings their two hands together so that the etrog touches the lulav bundle.
 The four species are then pointed and gently shaken three times toward each of the four directions, plus up and down, to attest to God's mastery over all of creation.
 This shaking or waving is called na'anu'im.

 The waving ceremony can be performed in the synagogue, or in the privacy of one's home or sukkah, as long as it is daytime.
 Women and girls may choose to perform the mitzvah of waving the lulav and etrog, but are not required by Halakha to do so.
 Because women are not required to perform this mitzva, some are of the opinion that Sephardi women do not recite the blessing.